Level 2 Development

 The InTowner

-By: Michael K. Wilkinson
+by Michael K. Wilkinson

 View 14, 2303 14th Street and Nehemiah Center, 2400 14th Street.
 Level 2 Development is planning two large condominium buildings across 14th Street from each other.
-The first, View 14, which was the subject of an extensive report on the sale of the landmark Petrovitch building a year ago in this newspaper (“Longtime 14th St. Auto Repair Business Sells Property to Developer,” July 2005, page 1), includes 36,000 square feet of commercial space.
-At grade, the developer is marketing 16,000 square feet of retail space to small grocers, restaurants, banks and other neighborhood oriented, pedestrian friendly businesses.
-There are plans for an outdoor seating area on the Belmont Street side of the building.
-In the 20,000 square-feet of commercial space on the building’s lower level, the developer is in negotiations to install a state of-the-art fitness center.
+The first, View 14, which was the subject of an extensive report on the sale of the landmark Petrovitch building a year ago in this newspaper (“Longtime 14th St. Auto Repair Business Sells Property to Developer,” July 2005,

 Of Human Bonding